docker/docs/engine/getstarted-voting-app/index.md

 `vote` image to implement a poll on different choices
 * Use features new in Compose Version 3, highlighted in the sample app

-## Preview of the deployed application
+## Preview of voting app stack and how it works

+These next few topics provide a quick tour of the services, deployment configuration, files, and commands we will use.

-This diagram is a preview of the application stack at runtime.
+This diagram represents the application stack at runtime.
 It shows dependencies among the services, and a potential division of services between the manager and worker nodes in a swarm.
 As you'll discover in the tutorial, some services are constrained to always run on a manager node, while others can